 As anticipated from the projection of last week, the epidemic dynamics exhibits a further relaxation with a slightly faster decay than expected potentially driven by the school break.
-Furthermore, the evidence for a reduction in the hospitalization rate for the Omicron variant in comparison to the Delta variant has manifested in a reduction of 60% for normal care and an 80% reduction of ICU demands leading to further relaxations in the health care system.
-Nevertheless, sustained efforts in social distancing, in following hygiene measures as well as in vaccination uptake, including booster shots, remain essential to support the epidemic relaxation.
-Monitoring immunity waning and virus variants will be key to mitigate potential future epidemic rebounds.
+Furthermore, the evidence for a reduction in the hospitalization rate for the Omicron variant in comparison to the Delta variant has further manifested and the current data suggests a reduction of 60% for normal care and an 80% reduction of ICU demands.
+Despite the current relaxation, the Omicron variant will still lead to high case numbers during the next weeks, which might further impact different sectors.
+Thus, sustained efforts in social distancing, in following hygiene measures as well as in vaccination uptake, including booster shots, remain essential to mitigate the epidemic rebound.